-In 1995, Kirsten received the Bob and Mary Burks award in 1995 for her service to the organization.
+In 1995, Kirsten received the Bob and Mary Burks award for her service to the organization.
 She earned her undergraduate degree in merchandising with a minor in marketing from the University of Alabama.
 She has lived in the greater Birmingham area for 20 years working in the private sector in management and marketing related positions and as a nonprofit executive.
 It is Kirsten’s hope that future generations will inherit a healthy Alabama where clean air and water are valued and protected.

-Michael has a bachelor’s degree in marketing management from The University of Memphis and is scheduled to receive his master’s degree in public relations from The University of Alabama in 2013.
-He has nearly a decade of experience in business management and strategic marketing communications.
-Previously, he was director of public relations for The Modern Brand Company where he managed communications for the Jefferson County Health Action Partnership’s Champions for Health campaign — which included the highly successful SmokeFree Alabama initiative.
+Michael has a bachelor’s degree in marketing from the University of Memphis and a master’s degree in public relations from the University of Alabama.
+He has more than a decade of experience in business management, strategic marketing communications, and nonprofit organizations.
+Previously, he was director of public relations for The Modern Brand Company where he managed communications for the Jefferson County Health Action Partnership’s Champions for Health campaign — which included the highly successful SmokeFree Alabama initiative which led to the City of Birmingham’s adoption of its smoke-free ordinance.
 Before joining The Modern Brand, Michael served as public relations and marketing coordinator at Birmingham Botanical Gardens.

 Michael has years of experience and extensive training in the areas of public health and environmental protection.
 He is a member of the board of directors for the Southeast Climate & Energy Network.
 Michael worked tirelessly for years to pass Birmingham’s Non-Discrimination Ordinance, which passed in 2017 and led to the creation of the Birmingham Human Rights Commission in 2019.
 He is an active member of the community, working passionately as an advocate for health equity, food access, civil rights, and social justice.